Please submit forms to:

 The Public Safety Office will provide an escort from any parking lot to any destination on campus.
 Please contact the Public Safety Office in advance of parking to enhance safety and minimize delay.

-Closed Circuit Surveillance cameras have been installed in the Basin, Mulberry, Ross, Skeath and Commons parking lots.
+Closed Circuit Surveillance cameras have been installed in the Mulberry, Ross, Skeath, Wesely and Commons parking lots.
 The video is not actively monitored; but rather, is accessible on an archival basis for 15 or more days.

 Parking Lot Restrictions

-- Freshman – Sophomore (Blue): Duke St. Lot, Basin St. Lot, Rec Center Lot, Triangle Lot.
+- First-year students/Sophomore (Blue): Duke St. Lot, Rec Center Lot, Triangle Lot.

-- Junior/Senior (Red): Ross St, Wesley Lot, Bennett St. Lot, North Lot
+- Junior/Senior (Red): Ross St, Wesley Lot, Bennett St. Lot

-- Any registered vehicle (Purple): Mulberry St Lot, Packer St. Lot.
+- Any registered vehicle (Purple): Mulberry St Lot, Packer St. Lot, Washington Blvd Lot (Formally the North Lot), Lower AC Lot.

-- Staff (Green & Gray): AC Lot, Lower AC Lot, Warehouse Lot, Lynn Lot, Skeath Lot, Staff sections of Wesley, Comm. and Buildings & Grounds Lot.
+- Staff (Green & Gray): AC Lot, Comm Lot, Lynn Lot, Skeath Lot, Staff sections of Wesley, and Buildings & Grounds Lot.

 Violations and Fines